 Through innovative research, groundbreaking partnerships and smarter processes, we focus on four priority areas: Access to Health, Environmental Sustainability, Employees, and Ethics and Transparency.

-Merck (NYSE: MRK), known as MSD outside the U.S. and Canada, announced today that it has received a 2011 ENERGY STAR Sustained Excellence Award from the U.S. Environmental Protection Agency (EPA) for its continued efforts to protect the environment through energy efficiency.
+Merck (NYSE: MRK), known as MSD outside the U.S. and Canada, announced today that it has received a 2012 ENERGY STAR Sustained Excellence Award from the U.S. Environmental Protection Agency (EPA) for its continued improvement of energy performance and leadership in energy management in both the pharmaceutical and industrial sectors.

-Merck has been an ENERGY STAR partner since 2004 and recognized by the EPA for six consecutive years - twice as Partner of the Year and now a fourth time for Sustained Excellence.
-The 2011 ENERGY STAR Sustained Excellence Award recognizes the accomplishments of Merck's energy management program, including ENERGY STAR designations for six manufacturing sites and the two corporate office buildings at the company's headquarters campus.
-The company has established an aggressive greenhouse gas reduction goal of 10 percent by 2015 from a 2009 baseline.
+Merck has been an ENERGY STAR partner since 1995 and recognized by the EPA for seven consecutive years – twice as Partner of the Year and now a fifth time for Sustained Excellence.

-Three Merck manufacturing sites - Stonewall, Va., Wilson, N.C., and Barceloneta, Puerto Rico - received the ENERGY STAR Challenge for Industry for reducing energy use by more than 10 percent in the previous three years.
-Three additional manufacturing sites - Cleveland, Tenn., Elkhorn, Neb., and Las Piedras, Puerto Rico - earned an ENERGY STAR award for ranking in the top 25 percent of pharmaceutical plant energy performance nationwide.
-Merck's headquarters in Whitehouse Station, N.J., qualified for the ENERGY STAR label for the third time.
+Three Merck manufacturing sites – Stonewall, Va., Wilson, N.C., and Barceloneta, Puerto Rico - achieved the ENERGY STAR Challenge for Industry for reducing energy use by more than 10 percent in the previous three years.
+Three additional manufacturing sites - Cleveland, Tenn., Elkhorn, Neb., and Las Piedras, Puerto Rico - achieved an ENERGY STAR award for ranking in the top 25 percent of pharmaceutical plant energy performance nationwide.
+Merck's corporate headquarters in Whitehouse Station, N.J., also qualified for the ENERGY STAR label for the third time and Merck's research headquarters in Upper Gwynedd, Pa., for the first time.

 This news release includes "forward-looking statements" within the meaning of the safe harbor provisions of the United States Private Securities Litigation Reform Act of 1995.
 Such statements may include, but are not limited to, statements about the benefits of the merger between Merck and Schering-Plough, including future financial and operating results, the combined company's plans, objectives, expectations and intentions and other statements that are not historical facts.
 Such statements are based upon the current beliefs and expectations of Merck's management and are subject to significant risks and uncertainties.
 Actual results may differ from those set forth in the forward-looking statements.